tech-tatsuma/VisionTuneHub/README.md

 <img src="./imgs/firstpage.png" width="80%" />

-Create a New Project: Click the + button in the top-right corner to start a new project.
+**Create a New Project**: Click the + button in the top-right corner to start a new project.

-Playground: Navigate to the playground menu in the top bar to test models in the playground.
+**Playground**: Navigate to the playground menu in the top bar to test models in the playground.
 ### Annotation
 Input the necessary details for annotation.

-Press Shift + Enter to confirm the annotation and move to the next one.
+Press `Shift + Enter` to confirm the annotation and move to the next one.
 ### Dataset Download
-After completing the annotations, click the Download button in the menu bar to download the dataset.
+After completing the annotations, click the `Download` button in the menu bar to download the dataset.
 ### Fine-Tuning
-Click the Finetune button in the menu bar to navigate to OpenAI's official fine-tuning page and proceed with the fine-tuning process.
+Click the `Finetune` button in the menu bar to navigate to OpenAI's official fine-tuning page and proceed with the fine-tuning process.

 Enjoy using VisionTuneHub for efficient dataset creation and fine-tuning of Vision models!